I stood at the edge of the dirt road, clenching the hem of my skirt and fighting to not choke on the thick, midday air that hung over Buziika.

 Children giggled and shouted mzungu!
 Mzungu!
 As we passed.
 Everyone hid from the midday sun in the shade of their huts.
 A few sat beneath the banana trees, hoping the trees’ leaves might catch a breeze.
 The women did chores as they sat.
 We did not see any men, save a few gathered under the shade of a hut, circling a game of parcheesi.
 As we passed, I caught the sweet but sharp smell of homemade alcohol.

 When we arrived at the last two huts in the village, an old woman emerged from the shade and fell to her knees to greet us.
 She grabbed our hands and hugged our waists before standing and going inside her hut.
-A minute later, she returned with four mismatched stools — one for Gabriel, one for Rhonda, one for Marion, one for myself.
+A minute later, she returned with four mismatched stools — one for Gabriel, one for our co-worker, one for our translator, one for myself.

 We were told this would likely happen, and we would be given a “seat of honor” during our visit.
 They told us we should also accept, so we sat, slightly uncomfortable at the discrimination between our seating and that of our hostess, who sat in the dirt with her family.
 But the seat was all she had to offer us — a thank you for traveling to her village — and we did not want to offend.

-Marion translated for us, explaining that Kamali's husband left many, many years ago.
-He would return, long enough for another child to be born, before disappearing once more.
-Marion said Kamali was hardworking, and even owned a cow, a few banana trees, and two coffee plants.
+As she sat and shared her story, our translator explained that the woman's husband left many, many years ago.
+He would return, long enough for another child to be made, before disappearing once more.
+It was clear that the woman was hardworking, as she even owned a cow, a few banana trees, and two coffee plants.
 The plants did not produce enough for her to sell, only to help feed hungry mouths.

-Kamali explained this season was very hard.
+The season had been very hard on the family.
 The rains never came, making the harvest little.
-Food prices will increase, and many will be forced to eat one meal less a day.
+Food prices will continue to increase, and many will be forced to eat one meal less a day.
 Her village’s well is drying, and the family can no longer gather water from it.
 She sent her children far away, before our arrival, to fetch water from another area, so that the family might have some for drinking and cooking.

 Despite her hardships, she had a beautiful smile and a beautiful heart and a welcoming spirit.

-After sitting with Kamali, we visited her neighbor, another jjaja (grandmother) with a child in Amazima’s program.
-This jjaja, called Bacia, also fell to her knees and thanked us for visiting.
+After sitting with her for some time, we visited her neighbor, another jjaja (grandmother) with a child in Amazima’s program.
+This jjaja also fell to her knees and thanked us for visiting.
 She was sick, and had sent her grandson to fetch water and firewood.

 We prayed with both of the women — for their families, for their health and for the rains to come — before we walked back up the footpath and caught bodas to Amazima’s office in Buziika.

 It can be difficult, seeing the poverty here.
-But it is also wonderful to know these families have hope of a better future, as their children go off to receive a good education at The Amazima School.
+But it is also wonderful to know these families have hope, as many are Christians and have put their lives in the hands of their creator, trusting Him to provide.

 It is also wonderful knowing I successfully rode a boda in a skirt.
 We will return to the village next week, and I can rest easy knowing it is doable.
 We also get to meet some of our students this week!
 School is still a month away from starting, and there is much for us to learn and do until then.